kinbiko/mentoring/students/jstonham/README.md

 Compiled languages are faster to execute as the source code will have already been turned into machine code whilst it is being developed.

+Generally, programmers would use Compiled languages if having faster production code was more important and Interpreted languages if developing code faster was more important.
+However, factors like the following would also be considered when deciding which language is best for a particular project:
+- Which languages are known best by the programming team.
+- Which languages have an existing structure in place that can be utilised for the current project.

 Some languages have benefits of both compiled and interpreted languages, but on the whole fit into one category better, as with some of the below examples:

 | Compiled | Interpreted |